-We respect and benefit from the Latvian Association of Certified Auditors inspection process.
+We respect and benefit from the PCAOB inspection process.
 We thoroughly evaluate points raised during the inspection in order to identify areas where we can improve audit quality.
 Together with our AQR process, external inspections aid us in making our audits and related control processes of the highest quality in the interests of investors and other stakeholders.

-Information on the above-mentioned regulator can be found on its website www.lzra.lv.
+Information on the above-mentioned regulator along with publicly available inspection reports can be found on its website www.pcaobus.org